Starting out with the Hybrid Management Tool

 Once the batch has been successfully synced, it can live in that state for days/weeks if necessary but will always keep the mailbox synced up to 95%.
-When it comes time to cutover the batch of mailboxes and make them live on Office 365, click Finalize Mailboxes.
+When it comes time to cutover the batch of mailboxes and make them live on Microsoft 365, click Finalize Mailboxes.
 This will present more options for the process, which are explained here.

 With the Custom Batch Settings you can specify if the users obtain access to certain items post migration.
 These are;